nehat312/AoC2025/README.md

 ## Overview

-This repository contains solutions for the Advent of Code 2025 programming puzzles.
+This repository contains scripted solutions for the Advent of Code 2025 programming puzzles.

 **Attribution**: This framework is built upon excellent work by [Landcruiser87](https://github.com/Landcruiser87) and [anze3db](https://github.com/anze3db/adventofcode).
 Thank you for the inspiration and foundation!

 ## Features

-- **Automated Puzzle Fetching**: Automatically downloads puzzle descriptions and input data
+- **Automated Puzzle Fetching**: Downloads puzzle descriptions and input data
 - **Intelligent Caching**: Uses `percache` to cache API responses and avoid unnecessary requests
 - **Test Case Validation**: Validates solutions against sample data before running on full input
 - **Rich Terminal Output**: Console logging with the `rich` library